prep2/Kellermann-Foundation/Modern Instructions.md

 ## Installing Tomcat and MariaDB ##
 ### Tomcat ###
 Using the .exe install method will prompt you for component selection and server configuration.
-In component selection, make sure you install the Host Manager, it makes troubleshooting much easier and can be helpful later in the install process.
+In component selection, make sure you install the Host Manager, it makes troubleshooting **much** easier and can be helpful later in the install process.
-In server configuration, set your username and password.
+In server configuration, set a username and password.
 ### MariaDB ###
 Install all components.

 ## Setting up environment ##
 In order for your system to see these Tomcat and MariaDB in your terminal, you need to add your programs to your system environment varaibles.
-First, open system properties, then open environment variables.
-Click the edit button for system variables (make sure you're not editing your user variables just above).
-Then hit the new button and add the PATH variables for your programs.
+First, open **System Properties**, then open **Environment Variables**.
+Click the **Edit** button for system variables (make sure you're not editing your user variables just above).
+Then hit the **New** button and add the PATH variables for your programs.
 You want to use the */bin* folder inside the program folder.
 ![](https://i.imgur.com/vArAOqn.jpg)
 My PATH variables are marked by the yellow arrows.